 As long as you don't overdo it, taking the ACT more than once can strongly work in your favor if you're applying to schools that superscore.
 Now that you know how ACT superscoring works, let’s look at the colleges that superscore.

 Complete List of Schools That Superscore the ACT

-If the policy says "Contact school for information," that means the policy isn't visible on their website, but multiple sources confirm that this school does superscore the ACT.
-If you're interested in applying to this school, you should contact the school directly.
+If a school's policy states, "Contact school for information," this means the policy isn't available on the school's website (though multiple sources have confirmed that this school does superscore the ACT).
+If you're interested in applying to this type of school, contact it directly.